Welcome to the blog of Bob Rutan - photographer and wood carver.

 Rosalyn Daisey – Instructor

-With Summer ending and Winter around the corner, its time to think about next year’s carving project.
-For next year, we came up with two very interesting projects.
+If you received a flier from Rosalyn, the class dates on that flier are not correct.
+The ones listed in this blog are the correct dates.
+2014 has arrived and many are now planning their summer carving classes.
+We have already been receiving signups for the classes and look forward to spending time with old friends and making new contacts.
+This year we came up with two very interesting projects.
 A really interesting bird for this year’s project is the Atlantic Puffin.
 With its distinctive beak coloration during breeding season, this should prove to be an excellent project for all.
 Along with that, Roz will be helping us carve a unique pose for a White-footed Mouse on a stump.
 This will make an excellent gift for someone special.
 Our goal each year is to provide projects that build upon old skills and create new ones - 2014 is no exception!
 You will discuss and learn about anatomy and feather/fur carving, with the objective being to make them as realistic and natural looking as possible.
 This is possible through the professional guidance by Roz in both the carving of the subject and the painting to help obtain a soft, realistic look.
 These are definitely going to be educational and rewarding classes.
 The first class will be the White-footed Mouse on a stump.
-This is an inspiring project for all and will teach us some needed skills on texturing, painting, bod y layout and habitat construction.
+This is an inspiring project for all and will teach us some needed skills on texturing, painting, body layout and habitat construction.

 The class will be held in Mogadore, Oh at the Senior Citizen building.
 Those that attended last year’s class here all agree that this is a very good environment to carve in.
 There is plenty of light, air conditioning, easy access, handicap parking and motels and restaurants near by.
 Mogadore is close to Akron and Tallmadge Ohio.
 Being close to State Route 224 and Interstate 76 makes this an easy location to find.